Former Uvalde school police chief Pete Arredondo arrested 2 years after Robb Elementary School shooting

 Arredondo was booked into the Uvalde County Jail on 10 counts of child endangerment, Uvalde County Sheriff Ruben Nolasco told CBS News.
 He was released from custody after posting ten $10,000 bonds, one for each of the counts, Nolasco said.

-The San Antonio Express-News reported that a grand jury indicted Arredondo and a second officer who responded to the Uvalde shooting.
+A grand jury indicted Arredondo and a second officer who responded to the Uvalde shooting, according to documents reviewed by CBS News.

 "[It's] very emotional," said Jesse Rizo, the uncle of Jackie Cazares, one of the victims.
 "I knew the day was going to come.
 I wasn't sure how long it would take."